A logo small

 • You are encouraged to reach out directly to Dashew Center with these questions.
 You can find our full contact list here: https://internationalcenter.ucla.edu/contact-us

-The form is open!
-Please reach out to get in touch with the 2022 - 2023 Ambassadors.
+Please reach out to us get in touch with the 2025 - 2026 Ambassadors!

 Ambassador Applications

-International Student Ambassador applications for the '23 - '24 academic year are now closed.
+International Student Ambassador applications for 2025 - 2026 are now closed.

 Eligibility